Amid flaring tensions, Israel installs cameras at holy site

 Disputes over the shrine, revered by Muslims and Jews, have set off major rounds of Israeli-Palestinian confrontations in the past.

-Late Friday night, a 20-year-old Palestinian identified as Omar al-Abed jumped over the fence of the Halamish settlement near Ramallah and entered a home, surprising a family that was celebrating a new grandchild during their traditional Sabbath dinner.
-He stabbed to death Yosef Salomon, 70, and his adult children, 46-year-old Chaya and 35-year-old Elad, while his daughter-in-law escaped to a separate room to shelter her young children.
+Late Friday, a 20-year-old Palestinian identified as Omar al-Abed jumped over the fence of the Halamish settlement near Ramallah and entered a home, surprising a family that was celebrating a new grandchild during their traditional Sabbath dinner.
+He stabbed to death Yosef Salomon, 70, and his adult children, Chaya, 46, and Elad, 35, while another woman escaped to a separate room to shelter her young children.

 A neighbor, an off-duty soldier, heard the screams, rushed to the home and opened fire, wounding the attacker.
-TV footage showed the floor tiles drenched in blood, and officials called it a "massacre."
+TV video showed the floor tiles drenched in blood, and officials called it a "massacre."

 "This has nothing to do with metal detectors.
 There is no justification for murdering a grandfather at a party to celebrate the birth of his new grandson," said Oded Revivi, the chief foreign envoy of the Yesha settlers' council.